EduardoPachecoNogali/EduardoPachecoNogali/README.md

 ### Full Stack Developer in Evolution

-*Transforming problems into elegant solutions — one commit at a time.*
+*Transforming problems into solutions — one commit at a time.*

 </div>